follow

 Flowering Trees

 The Appalachian Forest is known for its large and diverse collection of trees.
 This is one of the things that sets it apart from forests in other parts of the country and world.
 The huge number of deciduous tree species – the ones that produce flowers to attract pollinators and then lose their leaves in the winter – is particularly high in Central Appalachia.
 Here in the New River Gorge, there is at least one tree (usually many) blooming from early spring to early winter.
-We start with the tender white blooms of the Serviceberry Tree in March end in December when Witch Hazel Trees display their spindly yellow flowers.
+We start with the tender white blooms of the Serviceberry Tree in March and end in December when Witch Hazel Trees display their spindly yellow flowers.

 A view of the horseshoe bend in the New River as seen from the main Grandview overlook.
 The mountain in the center of the bend is rather brown (not in bloom) at the top and very green (in full bloom) at the bottom.